kekchpek/UnityMVVM/README.md

 <p></p>

-This topic slightly shows how to create and open view.
+This section provides a brief overview of how to create and open view.
 All example code could be found in demo project -https://github.com/kekchpek/UnityMVVM/tree/master/DemoUnityProj/QuickStartUnityMVVM

 Firstly, we should create a view and its view-model to open anything.
 Lets create simple View-ViewModel pair.